 Because Use Control Wizards is on, the system will take you through a series of prompts where you specify the nature of the button.
 You need to add three buttons to each form.
-Consider selecting/entering the following at the pertinent prompts:
+To improve your productivity, you may want the tool bar always visible.
+In the Tool Bar to the far right